Zinbo/software-dev-repository/content/posts/Testing/index.md

 Narrow integration tests live at the boundary of your services.
 An example would be a databse integration test.
 Start the db and execute a function that tests this.

-For testing a separate servie via a REST API:
+For testing a separate service via a REST API:
 1. start your app
-2. start an instnace of the separate service or a test double with the same interface.
+2. start an instance of the separate service or a test double with the same interface.
 3. trigger a function within your code that reads from the separate service's API
 4. Check that your app can parse the response correctly.

 Write integration tests for all pieces of code where you can either serialise or deserialise data.

-When writing narrow integration tests you should aim to run yoour external dependencies locally: spin up a local MySQL database, test against a local ext4 filesystem.
-If you'rte integrating with a separate service either run an instance of that service locally or build and run a fake versiopn that mimics the behaviour of the real service.
+When writing narrow integration tests you should aim to run your external dependencies locally: spin up a local MySQL database, test against a local ext4 filesystem.
+If you're integrating with a separate service either run an instance of that service locally or build and run a fake versiopn that mimics the behaviour of the real service.

 If there's no way to run a third-party service locally you should opt for running a dedicated test instance and point at this test instance when running your integration tests.

-We should use tools like wiremock to mock out services like darksky, so we don't call the real service.
+We should use tools like wiremock to mock out services over REST, so we don't call the real service.

 Running contract tests against the fake and the real server ensures that the fake we use in our integration tests is a faithful test double.

 ## Contract Tests
-Automated ocntract tests make sure that the implementations on the consumer and provider side still stick to the define contract.
+Automated contract tests make sure that the implementations on the consumer and provider side still stick to the define contract.
 Consumer-Driven Contact tests (CDC tests) let the consumers drive the implementation of a contract.
 Using CDC, consumers of an interface write tests that check the interface for all data they need from that interface.
-The comsuming team then publishes these tests os that the pbulishing team can fetch and execute these tests easily.
+The comsuming team then publishes these tests so that the publishing team can fetch and execute these tests easily.
 The providing team can now develop their API by running the CDC tests.
-Ince all tests pass they know they have implemented everything the consuming team needs.
+Once all tests pass they know they have implemented everything the consuming team needs.

 If your organisation adopts a microservices approach, having CDC tests is a big step towards establishing autonomous teams.
 CDC tests are an automated way to foster team communication.

-Pact is a good approach of writing tests for the consumer and the provider side, gives you stubs for separate services out fo the box and allows you to exchange CDC tests with other teams..
+Pact is a good approach of writing tests for the consumer and the provider side, gives you stubs for separate services out of the box and allows you to exchange CDC tests with other teams.

 ## UI Tests
 These can just be unit tests for UI, not end to end tests.

 ## End to End Tests
 Testing your deployed application via its user interface is the most end-to-end way you could test your application.
-The previously described, webdriver driven UI tests are a good example of end-to-end tests.
+The previously described, webdriver-driven UI tests are a good example of end-to-end tests.

 End to end tests are also called broad stack tests.